Dishpit/Embr/omega-syntax/README.md

-# Omega Syntax Highlighting
+# Embr Syntax Highlighting

-This extension provides syntax highlighting for the Omega programming language.
+This extension provides syntax highlighting for the Embr programming language.

 ## Features

-- Syntax highlighting for Omega `.omg` files.
+- Syntax highlighting for Embr `.mbr` files.
 - Support for keywords, functions, variables, classes, and more.

 ## Requirements